- QUICK START

 The QP frameworks provide all mechanisms you might need for non-blocking operation.
 For example, instead of delaying an active object with a blocking

 delay() call, you can use a time event to arrange activation in the specific time in the future.

-While the active object model can work with a traditional blocking RTOS, it can also work with a much simpler non-blocking, run-to-completion kernel.
+While the active object model can work with a traditional blocking RTOS, it can also work with a much simpler non-blocking, run-to-completion kernel (see also basic tasks in OSEK/VDX).
 The QP frameworks provide such a super-simple and super-fast kernel called QK, which provides fully preemptive multitasking using a single stack for all active object threads.

 The fixed-priority, preemptive QK kernel meets all the assumptions of the Rate Monotonic Analysis (RMA) to ensure schedulability of active object's threads.
 In fact, the non-blocking execution model makes the RMA method much simpler to apply to a system of active objects than to a set of RTOS tasks.

 The behavior of each active object in QP is specified by means of a hierarchical state machine (UML statechart), which is the most effective and elegant technique of decomposing event-driven behavior.
 The most important innovation of UML state machines over classical FSMs is the hierarchical state nesting.
 The value of state nesting lies in avoiding repetitions, which are inevitable in the traditional "flat" FSM formalism and are the main reason for the "state-transition explosion" in FSMs.
 The semantics of state nesting allow substates to define only the differences of behavior from the superstates, thus promoting sharing and reusing behavior.

 The hallmark of the QP implementation technique is traceability, which is direct, precise, and unambiguous mapping of every state machine element to human-readable C or C++ code.
 Preserving the traceability from requirements through design to code is essential for mission-critical systems, such as medical devices or avionic systems.